Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Experiments and Results

 \section{Experiments and Results}

 \textbf{Data}.
 We use data from the UniMorph project \citep{batsuren_unimorph_2022}, considering typological diversity when selecting languages to include.
 We aim for an evaluation similar in scope to \citet{muradoglu_eeny_2022}.
 That is, broadly, we attempt to include types of languages that exhibit variation in inflectional characteristics such as inflectional synthesis of the verb, exponence, and morphological paradigm size \citep{haspelmath_world_2005}.
-We list the selected languages in \Table{tab:languages}.\\
+Our selected languages can be seen in \Figure{fig:all_results}.
+We provide further information on the languages in \Appendix{app:language-info}.\\

 \textbf{Obtaining a large synthetic dataset}.
 In order to generate the large augmentation dataset $\Dsyntrain$ for every language, we generate $10,000$ augmented datapoints for every language by applying \textsc{\augname} to their respective \textit{low} datasets from SIGMORPHON 2018 \citep{cotterell_conllsigmorphon_2018}.\\